kkapuria3/FREE-Amazon-BUY-Bot/README.md

 * - Code is not complete commented.
 * - No support for Amazon Captcha (Soft Ban) - Future support with local flask server
 * - Dog Pages are not handled
+* 2.0 - Fully Functional Bot with Local Gunicorn Server
+* - Using `flask`, `gunicorn` and `amazoncapcha` we solve Amazon Captcha (Soft Ban)
+* - Code is still not complete commented.
+* - Dog Pages are still not handled
+* - No autocheckout yet.
+Will be released as minor update later.

 ## License